 If you ruled out robotics several years ago – or think it's just an option for the big players – now is an exciting time to take a new look.
 With recent advancements that cut costs and expand capabilities, robotics has become a viable path to profitability for more businesses than ever.

 Simple tasks are performed more quickly versus manual processes

 Robots free-up your skilled workforce to perform more complex tasks, making better use of time and money.

 Robotics provides consistent and predictable productivity that reduces management oversight.
-Common factors that jeopardize timelines (retraining, shift changes, sick time and turnover) are now out of the equation.
+Common factors that jeopardize timelines (retraining, shift changes, sick time and turnover) have less impact on your operation.

 A robotic system for truss fabrication raised production capacity from 20-25 units per month to 6-7 per day

 Robotics can easily scale and adapt to changing demands

 Up to 4 robots can be added to a single controller to multiply the speed/scale of a task.